I tested an AI (Artificial Intelligence) tool to help me write the previous six blog posts. This one is the final post in that AI Series.

 Then, when I initially signed up for the service, I also agreed to receive their newsletter.
 From there, I discovered that they’re not only a search engine but developers creating privacy-first integrated tools that help improve productivity.

 After their public beta release in November 2021, I created an account and explored it a bit.
 It was easy to use, but I couldn’t find any tools they were working on.
-Then, in March 2022, I received one of their new letters titled “This email was written with the help of AI.”
+Then, in March 2022, I received one of their new letters titled, “This email was written with the help of A.I.”

 My First Impression

-Why use an AI tool for content creation?
+Why use an A.I. tool for content creation?

 Well, creating (worthwhile) content can be challenging!
 Think about the last time you had to develop a new idea with related, easily digestible content for a target audience.
 Anyway, that’s where YouWrite comes in, and it can help with (not a complete list):

-- Writing structure – once you have an idea, it’s essential to structure the content in a way that makes sense (P.S.
+- Writing structure: Once you have an idea, it’s essential to structure the content in a way that makes sense (P.S.
 I have content licenses with an EdTech startup for this very thing, so reach out if you need help).
 YouWrite can give you different options on how to do this effectively.

 Likes and Dislikes